DaniFoldi/ProtoGUI/README.md

 ## Placeholders

 All messages support the placeholders in the table below.
 The API can be used to register additional placeholders.
-You can escape placeholders with `%%`.

 | Placeholder | Description |
 | ----------- | ----------- |